-Well I wish that was the case, I wish the energy would go somewhere else and not stay in the room but the bottom-line is you know there’s just certain minimums that we have to have.
-There are certain minimums in width, length and height for two reasons:
+Well I wish that was the case, I wish the energy would go somewhere else and not stay in the room but the bottom line is you know there are just certain minimums that we have to have.
+There are certain minimums in width, length, and height for two reasons:

 1. For reflection management and

 There are minimums that we have to look at and if you send me your room dimensions and I run it against our database and I see all these issues I’m going, to be honest with you and tell you to find another room.
 We just got a submission from a customer who had a 45-degree slanted ceiling.
 Well, can you imagine?
 I mean it’s a big ceiling but it’s slanted at 45 degrees.

 How do we manage that?
 You don’t, you find another room.
 There’s a situation, it’s just as bad, I mean it was a high ceiling, I think it was 12 feet or something like that but it angled at 45 degrees.
 How are you going to manage all that?
 You’re not going to be able to, so it’s just best to find another room and you’ll be way better off.

 3. Why is Four Foot a Good Starting Point in Speaker Boundary Interference Response?

 I think we’re just taking this a little bit too literally, you know we’re back to the science.
 Give me the exact number, give me the exact reason why you need to do that and this is not that situation.
 The 4-foot that I gave to people was a starting point, that’s what I use when I set systems up because I just realized over the years that that number seems to work really well.